nickfargo/state/README.md

 * **initial** — Marking a state `initial` specifies which state is to be assumed immediately following the `state()` application.
 No transition or any `enter` or `arrive` events result from this initialization.

-* *conclusive* — (Reserved; not presently implemented.)
-Once a `conclusive` state is entered, it cannot be exited, although transitions may still freely traverse within its substates.
+* **conclusive** — Once a `conclusive` state is entered, it cannot be exited, although transitions may still freely traverse within its substates.

 * **final** — Once a state marked `final` is entered, no further transitions are allowed.